 My world now is about building wealth.
 Seeing that family on TV got me wondering about how other people view money and how the lack of money knowledge can destroy lives.
 The world really needs more financial education.

-What would you suggest to fix their financial mess?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+What would you suggest to fix their financial mess?If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).